iocafe/iocafe-doc/source/hw-io-abstraction/pins-library/pins-library.rst

 ﻿Generic interface to IO hardware
 ******************************************
 The “pins” library separates IO application from hardware level IO functions, so the same IO application can be run on different micro-controllers or as Linux/Windows simulation.
 This library is optional: Any other IO library can be used as well.
 Typically IO hardware accessed tough the “pins” interface are GPIO, ADC/DAC, PWM, timers, etc.
-About “pins” library

 Function of the "pins" library: